rackerlabs/support-how-to/content/how-to/rackspace-intelligence/rackspace-intelligence-faq/index.md

 {{</accordion>}}

 {{<accordion title="What is a notification?" col="in" href="accordion16">}}
-A *notification* defines how the customer wants to be contacted in the case of a system failure.
+A *notification* defines how the system should contact the customer in case of a system failure.
 {{</accordion>}}

 {{<accordion title="What is a notification plan?" col="in" href="accordion1">}}
-A *notification plan* specifies a set of actions that are performed when a certain status is returned by the check.
+A *notification plan* specifies a set of actions that the system performs when the check returns a certain status.
 {{</accordion>}}

 {{<accordion title="What features will be available in the future?" col="in" href="accordion17">}}